malishav/OSCOAP/draft-selander-ace-object-security.md

 The Sender/Recipient Key shall be derived using the Sender/Recipient ID concatenated with the label "Key".
 The Sender/Recipient IV shall be derived using the Sender/Recipient ID concatenated with the label "IV".

 With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the context IVs is 56 bits.

+### Sequence Numbers and Replay Window ###

+Sequence Numbers' values are initialized to 0 during establishment of the security context.
+The default Replay Window size is 64.

+### Context Identifier and Sender/Recipient ID###

+As mentioned, Cid, Sender and Recipient ID are established in a previous phase.
+How this is done is application specific, but some guidelines are given in this section.

 The Context Identifier SHALL be unique for all security contexts used by the endpoint being server.
 This can be achieved by the server, or trusted third party, assigning identifiers in a non-colliding way.
 In case it is acceptable for the application that the client and server switch roles, the application SHALL also ensure that the Context Identifier is unique for all contexts used by the endpoint being the client.
 This can be achieved by storing the Cid paired with some sort of communication identifier (e.g. the server's address).